-“We couldn’t be happier to be back,” said founder Kate Onos-Gilbert.
+“We couldn’t be happier to be back,” says founder Kate Onos-Gilbert.
 “We look forward to welcoming local Fraser Valley residents to the fields this year.”

 Due to the current provincial travel advisory (avoiding non-essential travel outside of your region), the tulips team is encouraging only residents of the Fraser Valley visit the fields at this time.

 Chilliwack Tulips is justly famous for its namesake flower fields.
-Guests can roam among more than 20 acres of 25-plus tulip varieties, plus over 16 types of double daffodils, and 10 varieties of hyacinths.
-There will be more than 6.5 million bulbs in all.
+Guests can roam among more than 20 acres of 25-plus tulip varieties, plus over 16 types of double daffodils and 10 varieties of hyacinths – more than 6.5 million bulbs in all.

-There are also photo-op props throughout the fields and a flower store on site.
+Photo-op props are available throughout the fields, plus a flower store on site.

-There will be many COVID-19 protocols in place, including: directional pathways will be three- to five-metres wide; the fields’ capacity will be limited to 25 per cent; tickets will be sold online only and in one-hour blocks; masks are mandatory; and hand-sanitizing stations will be available in multiple locations.
+COVID-19 protocols include: Directional pathways three- to five-metres wide; the fields’ capacity will be limited to 25 per cent; tickets are sold online only and in one-hour blocks; masks are mandatory; and hand-sanitizing stations will be available in multiple locations.

 Note: In terms of blooming times, the “Chilliwack Spring Blooms” (featuring full bloom hyacinths and early blooming double daffodils, along with a four-acre field of budding tulips) will take place April 11 to 16.
 “Chilliwack Tulips” (the remaining acres of tulips) will be in bloom from April 16 until at least May 2.